Guidebook Blocks

 - Select an existing block to edit or create a new one

-- While editing the block, simply drag and drop files from your computer directly onto the editing area
+- While editing the block, simply drag and drop files from your computer directly onto the guidebook block pane

 Asset Management Features